eonarheim/eonarheim.github.io/docs/quickstart.md

 {% endhighlight %}

 The most important primitive in Excalibur is an "Actor."
-Anything that can move on the screen, collide with another Actor, respond to events, or interact with the current scene, must be an actor.
+Anything that can move on the screen, collide with another actor, respond to events, or interact with the current scene, must be an actor.

-In order for actors to take part in the game the must be added to the game's current scene, like so
+In order for actors to take part in the game, they must be added to the game's current scene.

 {% highlight javascript %}
 var game = new Engine();